 1. Senglao Cafe

 Since I was going there almost every day, staffs knew me and so did the manager.
 The story is the cafe owner used to own a cinema hall and that’s why you will notice things like movie ticket counter as restaurant bar, cinema seats as restaurant’s chairs, movie posters, light balls on the bathroom, and more quirky stuff like that.
-Senglao also has decent size backyard for your birthday parties or events.
+Senglao also has a decent size backyard for your birthday parties or events.
 I just loved the ambience there.
 And the live music was relaxing too.
 Do yourself a favour and check this place out.
 It’s awesome.

 Open 7 days 11 AM- 10 PM